LamAnnieV/deploy_5_old/README.md

 **Issue(s)**

-There weren't a lot of issues, it is the processing of writing code, testing code, finding bugs and debugging code in the Terrafrom files and the edits made in the Jenkinfiles and the setup files.
+Most of the challenges revolved around the development process, including writing and testing code, identifying bugs, and debugging code within the Terraform files, as well as making necessary edits in the Jenkinsfiles and setup files

 ## Conclusion